 I admittedly am a dog girl, specifically puppies.
 It is on my dog bucket list to be locked in a room with dozens of puppies while they lick my face with their delightful young dog breath.
 Is that weird?
 Maybe.
 But, not nearly as strange as the Calico Cat Café in Tokyo.

-Tokyo is known for its unique experiences, such as a medical themed restaurant where you can eat beef, shaped like a brain, inside a private jail cell.
+Japan, especially Tokyo, is known for its unique experiences, such as a medical themed restaurant where you can eat beef, shaped like a brain, inside a private jail cell.
 So, it didn’t completely surprise me to learn that there was a place in the city where you could not only get a cup of coffee, you can also pay twelve bucks an hour to hang out with a bunch of friendly felines.

 The Calico Cat Café is on Kabukicho in the Shinjuku district of Tokyo, very close to Don Quizote.
 It’s a little tricky to find, but so is everything else in this city.
 Just keep an eye out for the cat photo and symbols, everything else will be in Japanese.